-Just keep in mind, though, that if you have become very aroused whilst pleasuring your partner, then you should take a few moments to cool off so that things can last a bit longer once you get going.
+Just keep in mind that if you have become very aroused whilst pleasuring your partner, then you should take a few moments to cool off before penetration.

-The point is that if you’re not present during sex, not only are you missing out on a pleasurable experience, but you’ll also be tense, detached, and stiff to the touch.
+But even more importantly, if you’re not present during sex, not only are you missing out on a pleasurable experience, but you’ll also be tense, detached, and stiff to the touch.
 Your partner is going to pick up on all of this and the experience will be less enjoyable for both of you.

 Drugs and Alcohol